-The open caveat information in the Release Notes contains links to the Bug Toolkit.
 The Bug Toolkit requires that you are a Cisco partner or a registered Cisco.com user with a Cisco service contract.
+Using the Bug Toolkit, you can find caveats for any release.
 To access the Bug Toolkit, go to the http://tools.cisco.com/Support/BugToolKit/